ruscoe/dans-dungeon/README.md

 ## Limitations

 * All rooms must have a unique name
-* Player always stats in the first room defined in the JSON "rooms" array
+* Player always starts in the first room defined in the JSON "rooms" array
 * Player may only carry one weapon and one armor item at a time

 ## License